wikimedia/operations-docker-images-docker-pkg/README.rst

 Build the images
 ----------------

-This is as simple as launching ``docker-pkg``, indicating as a first argument the directory to scan for dockerfiles.
+This is as simple as launching ``docker-pkg build``, indicating as next argument the directory to scan for dockerfiles.

 The build script will search the directory you provided it for Docker image